teeheee/afia/README.md

 # Motivation

 This is a python reimplementation of [Foucault Unmasked](https://github.com/carlhitchon/Foucault-Unmasked).
-Main motivation was to learn how Foucault Unmasked software works and to make it more easy to add aditional analysis.
+Main motivation was to learn how Foucault Unmasked software works and to make it more easy to add additional analysis.

 # Development Enviroment